 Staff will be screened to the same standard as camper families.

 Social distancing started with our reduced camp registrations.
-We are currently limiting the total number of campers in-house to 12.
-We will operate out of 3 main classrooms, and campers will be divided accordingly, with a maximum of 6 campers in one class/cohort.
+We are currently limiting the total number of camper families in-house to 12. (siblings represent 1 camper family) We will operate out of 3 main classrooms, and campers will be divided accordingly, with a maximum of 9 campers in one class/cohort.

 Each classroom will be set up with the number of play/workstations for the size of the cohort.
 This will be the campers’ station for the week.
 When possible we will also set up an outdoor “classroom” for activities.